Authorities step up action in Penn State abuse case

 At least one viewer was prepared to give Sandusky the benefit of the doubt, though.

-Graduate student Stuart Shapiro recalled the "rush to judgment" in the 2006 case of three lacrosse players at Duke University who were indicted on rape charges but later cleared.
+Graduate student Stuart Shapiro recalled the "rush to judgement" in the 2006 case of three lacrosse players at Duke University who were indicted on rape charges but later cleared.

 "None of us know whether Sandusky's innocent or guilty.
 Once it goes to trial, we will find out what people did or didn't do," Shapiro said.